miarez/AutoEDA/README.md

 Pass in some data, magically get details about the data as well as suggestions for how to transform it & plot it.

+**Goal:**
+- Make a tool to help non-professional data analysts understand their data by suggesting patterns used by professional analysis.

 ---